-BACKGROUND
+I. BACKGROUND

-This Affirmative Fair Housing Marketing Guide is developed to assist Owners/Managers of permanently affordable housing units in developing an Affirmative Fair Housing Marketing Plan (AFHMP) for their regionally supported projects.
-The Regional Affordable Rental Housing Program (RARHP) has established procedures to affirmatively market units which have been acquired, rehabilitated, constructed or otherwise assisted through the RARHP.
-The RARHP is committed to the goals of non- discrimination and equal access.
-In addition, the RARHP is committed to the goals of increasing the housing opportunities with limited English proficiency, low-income residents and under-represented ethnic and racial groups.
+This Affirmative Fair Housing Marketing Guide is developed to assist Owners/Managers of permanently affordable housing units in developing an Affirmative Fair Housing Marketing Plan (AFHMP) for their City of Boulder supported projects.
+The City has established procedures to affirmatively market units which have been acquired, rehabilitated, constructed or otherwise assisted through the City of Boulder, Division of Housing.
+The City is committed to the goals of non-discrimination and equal access.
+In addition, the City is committed to the goals of increasing the housing opportunities with limited English proficiency, low-income residents and under-represented ethnic and racial groups.
 These goals will be reached through the implementation of the AFHMP developed and maintained by Owners and Managers of permanently affordable housing.
-The implementation of the AFHMP should result in a diverse tenant population in each of the permanently affordable housing developments, with a representation of ethnic and racial groups which is consistent with their representation in the Region.
+The implementation of this plan should result in a diverse tenant population in each of the permanently affordable housing developments, with a representation of ethnic and racial groups which is consistent with their representation in the City of Boulder.

-The AFHMP demonstrates the commitment of the Owners/Manager's, to affirmatively further Fair Housing.
-Owners/Manager of permanently affordable housing are responsible for informing the public about the Federal Fair Housing laws, soliciting eligible persons without regard to race, color, national origin, sex, sexual orientation, source of income, religion, familial status, or disability into the affordable housing market and evaluating the effectiveness of these marketing efforts.
+The Affirmative Fair Housing Marketing Guide demonstrates the commitment of the City's staff, to affirmatively further Fair Housing.
+Owners/Manager of permanently affordable housing share responsibility with the City in informing the public about the Federal Fair Housing laws, soliciting eligible persons without regard to race, color, national origin, sex, sexual orientation, source of income, religion, familial status, or disability into the affordable housing market and evaluating the effectiveness of these marketing efforts.

-Affirmative marketing differs from general marketing activities because it specifically targets potential tenants who are least likely to apply for and/or purchase affordable housing.
-Efforts must be made to make people aware of the available affordable housing.
-This Affirmative Fair Housing Marketing Guide is developed to assist Owners/Managers by summarizing the affirmative marketing procedures required by HUD and the RARHP.
+Affirmative marketing differs from general marketing activities because it specifically targets potential tenants and home buyers who are least likely to apply for and/or purchase affordable housing.
+Efforts must be made to make these persons aware of the available affordable housing.
+This Affirmative Fair Housing Marketing Guide is developed to assist Owners/Managers by summarizing the affirmative marketing procedures required by HUD and the City of Boulder.